DanteLore/dantelore/content/posts/the-ascii-speedometer.md

 ## Did it Work?
 Well, yes!
 The main issue was the update speed.
 This is because the old GPS module outputs data very very slowly and has quite a slow refresh rate.
 As a speedometer it wasn't much good - it generally showed the speed I *was* doing about 15 seconds ago.
 As a project it worked brilliantly though.

 I extended the code slightly to add some logging.
 This saved the location data to a set of simple, size-limited, CSV files on the Pi's flash card.
-I then knocked up some more code to[ turn the measurements into a "Trip Report" using the Google Maps API](http://logicalgenetics.com/a-trip-to-work/).
+I then knocked up some more code to<a href="http://logicalgenetics.com/a-trip-to-work/"> turn the measurements into a "Trip Report" using the Google Maps API</a>.
 Top Notch!